kgaero/Team_DN9_FinalProject/Individual_Analyses/Operations_Analyst/README.md

 ## 5. Insights

-- **Revenue vs margin is a trade-off.** Alex proves high volume can still erode profitability without margin discipline.
+- **Revenue vs margin is a trade-off.** Alex proves high volume can erode profitability without margin discipline.
 - **Bottlenecks compound at peaks.** Staffing gaps, slower tender mix, and stockouts all converge 13:00–19:00, especially in Alex.
-- **Giza’s high margin model** shows operational efficiency, but low revenue means growth must come from increasing traffic or replicating high-margin plays.
+- **Success factors are replicable.** Cairo shows that operational consistency in staffing, checkout flow, and replenishment can sustain performance under pressure.
+- **Margin leverage is underutilized.** Giza’s high-margin model highlights the potential for other branches to emphasize profitable categories without sacrificing throughput.